moritzzzzz/gpx_to_directionsroute_converter/README.md

 # GPX to Mapbox DirectionsRoute Converter

-A Python script that converts GPX files to Mapbox DirectionsRoute JSON format for turn-by-turn navigation with the Mapbox Navigation SDK.
+Python script that converts GPX files to Mapbox DirectionsRoute JSON format for turn-by-turn navigation with the Mapbox Navigation SDK.
 The converter generates realistic navigation instructions with properly positioned voice announcements and creates an interactive HTML visualization.

 ## Features